nucleom42/rubee/readme.md

 6. You can generate react view from the route by indicating the view name explicitly

+7. Do not forget to rebuild react app in production by running `rubee react build`.
+This is unnecessary in development, when you use `rubee react watch` tho.
+So it does rebuild automatically.

 ```ruby
 # config/routes.rb
 Rubee::Router.draw do |router|